riltonfranzonee/fastfeet-mobile/README.md

 :wrench: Used technologies:
 ----------------------
-This mobile application handles with a lot of features such as data persistence, api calls and use of camera.
+The mobile version of the application handles with a lot of features such as data persistence, api calls and use of camera.
 For the data persistence I found that Redux would be the best fit.
 I've also used other libraries and technologies to help me build this up, take a look at some of them:

 - [**React Native**](https://reactnative.dev/)
 - [**Redux**](https://redux.js.org/)